Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Introduction

-There have been recent efforts for developing OOD detection methods for DNNs in the literature.
-Hendrycks and Gimpel \cite{hendrycks17baseline} propose a baseline that exploits probabilities from softmax outputs of a classification network for detecting misclassified and OOD examples.
-Liang \textit{et al.}\ \cite{liang2017enhancing} propose a method called ODIN that uses the softmax scores as in \cite{hendrycks17baseline}.
-Before computing the scores, they scale the inputs of softmax with a constant called temperature scaling and apply a small adversarial perturbation to the input which aim to further increase the distance between in and out-of-distribution examples.
-DeVries and Taylor \cite{devries2018learning} introduce a confidence estimation branch (CEB) that is used along with softmax probabilities.
-The network is trained such that softmax probabilities are updated according to the confidence estimates of the network.
-Lee \textit{et al.}\ \cite{lee2018training} present a training method for classifier networks so that they become less confident for OOD examples.
-They introduce two loss terms in addition to the cross-entropy.
+\textbf{Methods that propose training strategies}: DeVries and Taylor~\cite{devries2018learning} introduced a confidence estimation network branch, and proposed to use the confidence estimates obtained from this branch in order to train the softmax probabilities of the classification network.
+Lee et al.~\cite{lee2018training} presented a training method for classifier networks so that they become less confident for OOD examples.
+They introduced two loss terms in addition to the cross-entropy.
 The first one encourages the network to become less confident for the OOD examples whereas the second one generates the most optimal OOD examples for the first one.
-Vyas \textit{et al.}\ \cite{vyas2018out} use ensemble of different classifiers for OOD detection where each classifier is trained by leaving-out a different class from the in-distribution training set.
-OOD detection is performed based on the ensemble of softmax probability of each classifier together with temperature scaling and input preprocessing as proposed in \cite{liang2017enhancing}.
+The method of Vyas et al.~\cite{vyas2018out} proposed to use an ensemble of classifiers for OOD detection, where each classifier is trained by leaving-out a different class from the InD training set.
+OOD detection is then performed based on the ensemble of softmax probabilities of each classifier, after applying temperature scaling and input pre-processing as in ODIN.
+Hendrycks et al. \cite{hendrycks2018deep} proposed a method called outlier exposure which exploits existing very large datasets that are known to be OOD during training.
+Yu et al. \cite{yu2019unsupervised} proposed a DNN with two classification heads, where one aims to minimize classification loss and the other aims to maximize the discrepancy between the two classifiers.
+The method, named as MCD, uses a subset of OOD samples along with the InD samples in the discrepancy loss.
+At test time, the samples with higher discrepancy are labeled as OOD.
+Very recently, Liu et al. \cite{liu2020energy} proposed an energy-based method (EBM) which interprets softmax probabilities as energy scores and use for OOD detection.

-As we mention in the previous section, Lee \textit{et al.} \cite{lee2018simple} improve upon the existing methods in the literature on a number of datasets.
-However, application of the above-mentioned methods on the tasks other than classification is non-trivial since they exploit class information either directly, as in \cite{lee2018simple}, or through using the class prediction probabilities in a classification network.
-Addressing this limitation, in a more recent work, Hendrycks \textit{et al.} \cite{hendrycks2019using} propose an OOD detection method that trains an auxiliary rotation network on the in-distribution dataset and computes a confidence score for a test image as the maximum of the softmax activation.
-The scores are expected to be higher for in-distribution images and lower for OOD.
-Since \cite{hendrycks2019using} operates on an auxiliary self-supervised network that is detached from the network, the method can be applied to non-classification tasks similar to the proposed method.